YingkunZhou/alpha-beta/amazon/README.md

 6. Serverless Identity Management, Authentication, and Authorization
 7. End-to-End Security Techniques
 8. Application Observability with Comprehensive Logging, Metrics, and Tracing
-9. Ensuring Your Application is Well-Architected Continuing your Learning as Serverless Computing Continues to Evolve
+9. Ensuring Your Application is Well-Architected
+10. Continuing your Learning as Serverless Computing Continues to Evolve

 ## Specification

 Each AWS Lambda instance is a container created from Amazon Linux AMIs (a Linux distribution related to RHEL) with 128-3008 MB of RAM (in 64 MB increments), 512 MB of ephemeral storage (available in /tmp, the data lasts only for the duration of the instance, it gets discarded after all the tasks running in the instance complete) and a configurable execution time from 1 to 900 seconds.
 The instances are neither started nor controlled directly.
 Instead, a package containing the required tasks has to be created and uploaded (usually) to an S3 bucket and AWS is instructed (via Amazon Kinesis, DynamoDB or SQS) to run it when an event is triggered.
 Each such execution is run in a new environment so access to the execution context of previous and subsequent runs is not possible.
 This essentially makes the instances stateless, all the incoming and outgoing data needs to be stored by external means (usually via S3 or DynamoDB, inbound connections to the instances is disabled).
 The maximum compressed size of a Lambda package is 50 MB with the maximum uncompressed size being 250 MB.

+## 运行机理

+Programming model

+Authoring specifics vary between runtimes, but all runtimes share a common programming model that defines the interface between your code and the runtime code.
+You tell the runtime which method to run by defining a handler in the function configuration, and the runtime runs that method.
+The runtime passes in objects to the handler that contain the invocation event and the context, such as the function name and request ID.

+When the handler finishes processing the first event, the runtime sends it another.
+The function's class stays in memory, so clients and variables that are declared outside of the handler method in initialization code can be reused.
+To save processing time on subsequent events, create reusable resources like AWS SDK clients during initialization.
+Once initialized, each instance of your function can process thousands of requests.

 ----------
 ## other